AdobeDocs/aep-mobile-sdkdocs/src/pages/adobe-analytics-mobile-services/index.md

 To use the Mobile Services extension, complete the following steps:

-1. Configure the Mobile Services extension in Launch.
+1. Configure the Mobile Services extension in the Data Collection UI.
 2. If using acquisition and marketing links, update your configuration in the Analytics extension.
 3. Add Mobile Services extension to your app.
 4. Implement the Mobile Services APIs in your app.

-## Configure the Mobile Services extension in Experience Platform Launch
+## Configure the Mobile Services extension in the Data Collection UI

 <InlineAlert variant="warning" slots="text"/>